baybrooker/baybrooker/README.md

-- 🔭 I’m currently working on native plant databases!
+- 🔭 I’m currently working on analyzing youth offender statistics in Canada, as part of a larger crime analysis on our changing world.
 - 🌱 I’m currently learning python